yunbinmo/tp/docs/UserGuide.md

 ### <a id="find-appointment"></a>Locating appointments by keyword : `find -a`

-Find appointments which title contains any of the given keyword
+Find appointments whose title contains any of the given keyword

 Format: `find -a KEYWORD [MORE_KEYWORDS]`